mkljczk/pl-fe/README.md

+`pl-fe` is a web-based federated social media client, fork of Soapbox.

+---

 ![Soapbox Screenshot](soapbox-screenshot.png)

 **Soapbox** is customizable open-source software that puts the power of social media in the hands of the people.
 Feature-rich and hyper-focused on providing a user experience to rival Big Tech, Soapbox is already home to some of the biggest alternative social platforms.